Code-Institute-Submissions/johnston9-ms2-apis/README.md

 #### Bitmatch game

-The site also has a game using cryptocurrency images where people can win bitcoin.
+The site also has a memory match card game using cryptocurrency images where people can win bitcoin.
 It has an easier version called Funmatch as well.
-On winning their playertime number and winner number appear with a link that takes them to the contact page where they can add their numbers to the message box and send in their entry.
+On winning Bitmatch their playertime number and winner number appear with a link that takes them to the contact page where they can add their numbers to the message box and send in their entry.
 See the user stories section for working images.

+The Bitmatch and Funmatch images and sounds folders along with the style.css and javaScript files are in the Bitmatch folder which is in the assets folder.

 ---